 Going Rural Health is an initiative run by the University Department of Rural Health (UDRH), as part of the University of Melbourne.

-Through funding from the Commonwealth Government, our programs have been developed to support undergraduate and post graduate health professional students completing placements in a rural setting throughout Central Victoria, North East Victoria, Ballarat, Grampians and South East NSW regions.
-We are one of eleven UDRH’s around Australia.
+Through funding from the Commonwealth Government, our programs have been developed to support undergraduate and post graduate health professional students completing placements in a rural setting throughout Hume, Ovens, Murray, Goulburn, Ballarat and Grampians regions.
+We are one of fifteen UDRH’s within Australia.

 Our team actively works with health services and education providers, along with students directly to assist and improve the learning and experiences that students gain during their clinical placement.